-The prickly raspberry shrub produces small white flowers in summer followed by the red fruits, which are eaten raw or cooked.
-The seeds are the little things that always get stuck in our teeth after eating the fruit.
-They are simply pressed to obtain a golden yellow oil with an earthy scent.
+Raspberry seeds are the little things that always get stuck in our teeth after eating the fruit.
+They are simply pressed to obtain a golden yellow oil with an earthy and light fruity scent.

 Lush UK purchases this oil through a distributor.
 It is produced in Europe by a manufacturer whose focus is to achieve zero-waste production.

 With seven manufacturing sites across the globe, this information may vary depending on where your Lush products were made.

 What are the benefits of the cold-pressing method?

 Cold-pressing is the most natural method of obtaining oil from a plant’s fruits or seeds.
 No heat, solvents, or other techniques are applied to the raw materials except mechanical pressure.
 This yields a pure and unaltered oil, often aromatic and colourful.